 Most recent studies on piano transcription rely on the MAPS data \cite{MAPS} for evaluation.
-This dataset consists mostly of Western classical music of various composers.
-While classical music is considered a reasonable source of data for its variety and complexity, and the lack of concerns over copyright issues, musical scores of classical music are easily accessible and there are few demands for new transcriptions.
+This dataset consists mostly of Western classical music, which is considered to be a reasonable source of experimental data for its variety and complexity and for the lack of concerns over copyright issues.
+However, musical scores of classical music are easily accessible and there are few demands for new transcriptions.
 From a practical viewpoint, much more commercial and academic demands are expected in the field of popular music.
-Since popular music and classical music have different features, it is important to evaluate a transcription system with popular music data to examine its potential and limitations in a realistic situation.
+Since popular music and classical music have different features, it is important to evaluate a transcription system with popular music data to examine its potential and limitations in a practical situation.

 This study is composed of two parts.
-The purpose of the first study is to examine the potential of the integration of DNN-based multipitch detection and statistical-model-based rhythm quantization.
-We explicitly construct an audio-to-score (WAV to MusicXML) piano transcription system and conduct systematic evaluations using data of classical music and popular music.
-As the result, it is found that although the system achieves high performance in terms of note-level evaluation metrics, a significant amount of errors are made for global musical characteristics, namely misidentification of tempo scale (halved tempos), metre (confusion of 4/4 time and 3/4 time), and positions of bar lines (downbeats).
+The purpose of the first study is to examine the potential of the integration of DNN-based multipitch detection and statistical-model-based rhythm quantization methods.
+We explicitly construct an audio-to-score (wav to MusicXML) piano transcription system and conduct systematic evaluations using classical music and popular music data.
+As a result, we found that although the system achieves high performance in terms of note-level evaluation metrics, it makes a significant amount of errors for global musical characteristics; the most common errors are misidentification of tempo scale (halved tempos), metre (confusion of 4/4 time and 3/4 time), and positions of bar lines (downbeats).
 The result indicates that these global characteristics cannot be accurately inferred from local musical statistics considered in the applied statistical models.
 As time signature and bar lines are pieces of basic information for understanding the structure of music, it is crucial for applications that they are correctly given in transcribed scores.